mariokolenic/mariokolenic/README.md

 ### Hi there 👋

-- 🏢 Computer science student at Slovak Technical University
+- 🎓 Master’s degree in Computer Science, Slovak University of Technology (2025)
-- ☕️ Java primary interest
+- ☕️ Primary interest: Java
 - 📫 How to reach me: mkolenicml@gmail.com

 ### 📌 Contact me to view more repositories